vishnumaiea/ISL1208-RTC-Library/README.md

 7. bool fetchTime(); //reads RTC time and alarm registers and updates the variables
 ```

-This is function reads the RTC registers and updates all the variables including the alarm values.
+This function reads the RTC registers and updates all the variables including the alarm values.

 ```sh
 8. int getHour(); //returns the 12 format hour in DEC